AylaNetworks/ayla-documentation/src/devices/ayla-linux-agent/tutorials/adding-an-led/index.md

 b: block
 ---

-The host application (appd) has a property called Green_LED which does not control a real LED:
+The host application (appd) has a property called Green_LED which does not actually control a real LED:

 <div class="row align-items-center">
 <div class="col-lg-4 col-md-6 col-sm-12">